adambiltcliffe/codex/readme.md

 Choosing an opponent (update Discord)

+# Stuff to do before initial "release"

+Add suggestions for targetMode.multiple, targetMode.modal and targetMode.codex
+Make sure it works out of the box, i.e. without npm linking playground

 # Other stuff to do

+Write tests for suggest
 Tidy up the way making choices and queuing triggers is reported Make damage reporting call out swift strike/overpower/sparkshot damage Rewrite the core loop in CodexGame.updateState as an FSM or other better way Change signature of hasKeyword
 Deprecate the use of getCurrentValues
-Refactor getAttackableEntityIds into getAttackableEntities Move suggest into a module and write tests for it
-Add suggestions for starting game (properly)
-Add suggestions for targetMode.modal and targetMode.codex
-Add suggestions for building fixtures
-Auto-resolve targetMode.multiple when there's only one valid combination Move abilities/ out of cardinfo/ to untangle some imports Store 'patrolSlot' in entity.current to simplify attack logic Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Refactor getAttackableEntityIds into getAttackableEntities Auto-resolve targetMode.multiple when there's only one valid combination Move abilities/ out of cardinfo/ to untangle some imports Store 'patrolSlot' in entity.current to simplify attack logic Use a schema validation library to simplify action checking

 # Cards that will need special attention